llaske/sugarizer/CONTRIBUTING.md

 A good way to start to contribute is testing and trying Sugarizer to find some issues.
 If you find one, don't be shy, submit your issue [here](https://github.com/llaske/Sugarizer/issues) by giving the maximum information on it, specifically detailed steps to reproduce it.
 We will check your issue and ask you more information if needed.

+Issues are also the way to propose new features.
+If you have a suggestion, explain it in detail in an issue and we will discuss it.

 If you're a developer, the best way to start is to read the [architecture](docs/architecture.md) then to do the whole [tutorial](docs/tutorial.md).
 It will give you a good understanding of Sugarizer internal.

 When you think you're ready, you could try to fix some existing issues [here](https://github.com/llaske/Sugarizer/issues).
 If you find a fix, send a Pull Request, we will be pleased to review it.